JeffreyCA/spleeter-web/README.md

 If not using Docker, set the above values as environment variables.

 ## Deploying
-**spleeter-web** can be deployed on VMs such as Azure VMs, AWS EC2, DigitalOcean, etc. Deploying to cloud container services like ECS is not yet supported out of the box.
+**Spleeter Web** can be deployed on VMs such as Azure VMs, AWS EC2, DigitalOcean, etc. Deploying to cloud container services like ECS is not yet supported out of the box.

 1. Clone this git repo
     ```sh